Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 There are several reasons to prefer Lisp-Stat over R or Python.
 The first is that it is fast.
-Lisp compilers produce native executable code that is nearly as fast as C.  As part of the Common Lisp, the [numerical tower](https://en.wikipedia.org/wiki/Numerical_tower) has built in rational numbers, which is a natural way to work with samples.
+Lisp compilers produce native executable code that is nearly as fast as C.  The Common Lisp [numerical tower](https://en.wikipedia.org/wiki/Numerical_tower) has support for rational numbers, which is a natural way to work with samples.
 For example an experiment may produce 11598 positives out of a sample of 25000.
 With exact rational arithmatic, there is no need to force everything to a float, the value is just what the